jabbott7335/ce-pe-bootcamp/docs/ocp-on-vmware/install-cluster.md

     Password:
     Login successful.

-    You have access to 69 projects, the list has been suppressed.
+    You have access to 70 projects, the list has been suppressed.
 You can list all projects with 'oc projects'

     Using project "default".
-    Welcome!
-See 'oc help' to get started.
     ```

 2. List the nodes.